-Clif says, “I go to bed at night looking forward to orange juice, granola, yogurt and work.”
-And his background shows a dedication to his craft: Clif graduated from GA Tech, studied abroad with La Villette in Paris, worked for DHW, built dotcoms on the west coast for a while, and moved to Chattanooga to work with H+K for four years.
-After a three year stint in New York, Clif came back to H+K and Chattanooga, and he’s been here ever since.
-Clif is a matchmaker: he breaks projects into tasks and pairs those tasks with the H+K colleagues who will love them and perform them best.
-He himself likes measuring existing buildings and dealing with any of the complex mathematical tasks.
-Clif reviews designs to ensure they meet national codes and standards, and also the standards of H+K. He also has an eye for design and takes the opportunity to pick up pen and pencil every now and again.
+Clif has worked with HK Architects since 2000 and has been a principal since 2012.
+He enjoys coming to work each day and solving problems for HK’s clients.
+His background shows his devotion to his craft: He received Highest Honors from Georgia Tech and studied Urban Form and Theatrical Set Design at L’Ecole d’Architecture de Paris – La Villette.
+Upon graduation he relocated to the West Coast and managed several dozen office renovations for dot com companies during the tech boom of the late 1990’s.
+Additionally he spent three years restoring historic properties in Upstate New York.
+Clif is a matchmaker: he breaks projects into tasks and pairs those tasks with the HK colleagues who will perform them best.
+He himself likes measuring existing buildings and dealing with any of the complex construction detailing tasks.
+Clif reviews designs to ensure they meet national codes and standards, and also the standards of HK.
+He also has an eye for design and takes the opportunity to pick up pen and pencil every now and again.